WebAssembly/spec/spectec/test-prose/TEST.md

     1) Return $ieq_($size(Inn), iN_1, iN_2).
   e.
 If (relop_u1 = NE), then:
     1) Return $ine_($size(Inn), iN_1, iN_2).
   f.
-If relop_u1 is of the case LT, then:
+If relop_u1 is LT, then:
     1) Let (LT sx) be relop_u1.
     2) Return $ilt_($size(Inn), sx, iN_1, iN_2).
   g.
-If relop_u1 is of the case GT, then:
+If relop_u1 is GT, then:
     1) Let (GT sx) be relop_u1.
     2) Return $igt_($size(Inn), sx, iN_1, iN_2).
   h.
-If relop_u1 is of the case LE, then:
+If relop_u1 is LE, then:
     1) Let (LE sx) be relop_u1.
     2) Return $ile_($size(Inn), sx, iN_1, iN_2).
   i.
-If relop_u1 is of the case GE, then:
+If relop_u1 is GE, then:
     1) Let (GE sx) be relop_u1.
     2) Return $ige_($size(Inn), sx, iN_1, iN_2).
 2. Assert: Due to validation, the type of t_u1 is Fnn.